IanTeda/old.hugo.ianteda.com/content/blog/2016-09-29-the-habit-modification.md

 ---
 type: blog
 title: The Habit Modification
+excerpt: It is our habits that control our actions, and it is our actions that define our character.
+It is what we do, our habits, not what we say that people judge use on.
 description: It is our habits that influence our actions, and it is our actions that define our character
 date: 2016-09-29
 categories: ["creativity"]